(Adds RBS, TD Securities; Updates Deutsche Bank, Goldman Sachs, HSBC, Julius Baer, Standard Chartered, Jefferies)

 ASSOCIATION OF FOREIGN BANKS IN GERMANY

-The association expects 3,000 to 5,000 new jobs in Frankfurt over the next two years as a result of Brexit, its head Stefan Winter of UBS told German newspaper Welt am Sonntag in June.
-He said he expected 12 to 14 major banks to significantly expand their Frankfurt sites or build new ones.
+The association expects 3,000 to 5,000 new jobs in Frankfurt over the next two years as a result of Brexit, its head Stefan Winter, of UBS, told German newspaper Welt am Sonntag in June.
+He said he expected 12 to 14 major banks to expand their Frankfurt sites significantly or build new ones.

 BANK OF AMERICA CORP

-Bank of America Corp said in August its businesses and results could be adversely affected and it may have to incur additional costs if Brexit limited the ability of its UK entities to conduct business in the EU.
+Bank of America said in August that its businesses and results could be adversely affected and it may have to incur additional costs if Brexit limited the ability of its UK entities to conduct business in the EU.

-Dublin is Bank of America's default option for a new base within the EU, but other centres are on the table and no decision has yet been made, an executive said in Germany on March 14.
+Dublin is Bank of America's default option for a new base within the EU, but other centres are on the table and no decision has yet been made, an executive said on March 14.

 Credit Agricole, France's third-biggest listed bank, could relocate about 100 employees from its London hub to France out of 1,000 based there in the case of a "hard" Brexit, its chief executive said.